Sling Tension & Rigging Guide Skip to main content

 Sling Tension Formula and Angle Effects

-The basic sling tension formula for a symmetrically loaded two-sling lift is: T = W / (n × cos(θ)), where T is the tension in each sling, W is the total load weight, n is the number of slings sharing the load, and θ is the angle measured from horizontal to the sling (the sling angle).
+For a symmetric static screen with angle measured from horizontal, the local formula is: T = W / (n × sin(θ)), where T is the tension in each credited load-sharing path, W is total load weight, n is credited paths, and θ is the sling angle from horizontal.

 For asymmetric loads where the center of gravity is not centered between the sling attachment points, the slings carry unequal portions of the load.
 The sling closer to the center of gravity carries more than its proportional share.
 Unequal sling lengths compound this problem by creating different sling angles on each side.

-Where: T = tension per sling, W = load weight, n = number of slings, θ = angle from horizontal
+Where: T = tension per credited path, W = load weight, n = credited paths, θ = angle from horizontal

 Tension multipliers by angle: